 Once you’ve purchased your pass, you’ll receive your Exchange Order by courier to your home.
 (Remember that you’ll need to keep this printed Exchange Order handy when you arrive in Japan to exchange for the actual rail pass.
 No copies allowed.)

 Looking for a simple and convenient way to buy your pass?
-I’d suggest buying your Japan Rail Pass online from Klook.
-They offer free delivery of the Exchange Order to addresses in several Asian countries including Singapore, Malaysia, Philippines, Hong Kong, South Korea, China, Thailand, and Vietnam.
-7-day, 14-day, and 21-day Japan Rail Passes are available.
+I’d suggest buying your Japan Rail Pass online from GetYourGuide.
+They offer free delivery of the Exchange Order to both international addresses or to your hotel address within Japan.

 Other JR Pass types: Top picks for travellers